 Riggers must be properly trained and qualified to rig material or equipment lifted by a crane.
-Rigger's training documentation will be made available to Layton Construction at the pre-mob meeting.
+Rigger's training documentation will be made available to Layton Construction at the pre-mobilization meeting.
 If any changes are made in riggers onsite, updated training records will be provided prior to any rigging work.

-Tag lines will be used when required in accordance with 1926.953(d) to keep loads under control, or in other circumstances where the safety of employees dictates the use of tag lines.
+Tag lines will be used when required in accordance with 29 CFR 1926.953(d) to keep loads under control, or in other circumstances where the safety of employees dictates the use of tag lines.

-All hooks will be equipped with safety latches, safety latches on hooks that are disabled and/or shakeout ("pelican") hooks will not be used unless in compliance with Subpart R 29CFR1926.
-All rigging equipment and spreader bars will have the manufacturer's tag.
+All hooks will be equipped with safety latches, safety latches on hooks that are disabled and/or shakeout ("pelican") hooks will not be used unless in compliance with 29 CFR 1926 Subpart R. All rigging equipment and spreader bars will have the manufacturer's tag.
 Rigging equipment and spreader bars not tagged or marked will be immediately removed from the project.